Nims09/ts_test_ui/README.md

 - You can now visit the page, by default located at: http://localhost:3000/

+## Notes

+- I would in future make the opinions into two hash columns `hard` and `soft` so that they would be queryable.
+- The Asynchronus polling on the Simulation#show, continues only while the state is actually changing, once it has settled, update calls stop being made.

 ## Environment Requirements

 The app must run on: